3 lessons for every mom bringing up boys in her family. Keep these tips in mind as you’re raising confident boys. A must-read for all moms of boys!

 What if his interests seem strange to you, regardless of gender?
 He’s fascinated with vacuum cleaners or waterfalls or collecting rocks.
 Things you never knew would even interest kids.

-Bringing up boys doesn’t mean assuming you’ll be a soccer mom or doing typical boy things.
+Being moms of boys doesn’t mean assuming you’ll be a soccer mom or doing typical boy things.
 Our boys should be able to explore any interest, regardless of what they may be.
 Whether they fit into our expectations or hopes for them.
 Even if they’re so different from how we thought boys should be raised or expected to behave.

 Allow your boys to be who they are and be curious about their world.
 Even if it doesn’t always fit into typical boy things.